Dog Neutering and Spaying FAQs

 - He can be more likely to stray away from home in search of a mate.

-- He may be aggressive and more likely get involved in fights with other dogs.
+- He may be more likely get involved in fights with other dogs.

-- He may display more dominant behaviours such as humping and urinating to mark his territory.
+- He may display more sexually-driven behaviours such as humping and urinating to mark his territory.

 - She will go into heat once every eight months, which lasts for up to three weeks.
 During this time you will have to be very aware of any amorous dogs in the area.